Erolf345/Smart-Environment/camera/Readme.md

 ## Testable Project

-For a first sensor-actuator test, setup camera as well as PIR sensor and run code ``camera_sensor.py`` on pi
+For a first sensor-actuator test, setup camera as well as PIR sensor and run code ``camera_sensor.py`` on pi.
+Now every time a motion is detected, the camera will take an image.